 District Nursing Service

 The District Nursing Service visit people at home for nursing care, support, treatment when their health or well being prevents them from attending a GP surgery or a clinic.
 Each team is led by a district nurse with a specialist qualification who manages a team of registered nurses and health care assistants.
-We work closely with work closely with GPs, social care, local hospitals, specialist nurses and therapists to help individuals to manage their own conditions and to be as independent as possible, remaining at home where ever possible.
+We work closely with GPs, social care, local hospitals, specialist nurses and therapists to help individuals to manage their own conditions and to be as independent as possible, remaining at home where ever possible.

 Examples of treatment that the district nursing service undertake in people’s homes includes:

 - Administration of timed medication, such as insulin or intravenous antibiotics

 - Care and support with indwelling urinary catheters

 - Symptom management and support for end of life care